laithkh12/Shopping-List/README.md

 ## Usage

 - Add a new item by typing in the input field and clicking the "Add" button.
-- Delete an item by clicking the trash icon next to it.
+- Delete an item by clicking the delete icon next to it.
-- Mark an item as done by clicking the checkbox next to it.
+- Mark an item as done by clicking the done next to it.
-- Sort the items alphabetically using the "Sort" button.
+- Sort the items alphabetically using the "Sort" options.

 ## Technologies Used